Frontend CORS Solutions

 Advantages

-- ✅ Fully Autonomous: Complete control over frontend and API
+- ✅ Fully autonomous: Complete control over frontend and API

-- ✅ No CORS Issues: Same domain or CORS already configured
+- ✅ No CORS issues: Same domain or CORS already configured

-- ✅ Production Ready: Suitable for production environment
+- ✅ Production ready: Suitable for production environment

 Notes

-- Requires server resources and domain
+- Requires server resources and domain name

 - Need to configure HTTPS certificate

-Solution Selection Recommendations
+Solution Selection Guide

-| Phase | Recommended Solution | Description |
+| Development Phase | Recommended Solution | Description |

 |---|---|---|

-| Local Development | Solution 1: dev.lovrabet.com | Zero config, works out of box |
+| Local Development | Solution 1: dev.lovrabet.com | Zero configuration, works out of the box |

-| Need Own API Access | Solution 2: Server CORS | Simple and direct, good performance |
+| Need to Access Own API | Solution 2: Server CORS | Simple and direct, good performance |

-| Complex Business Scenarios | Solution 3: Server Proxy | Flexible and controllable, powerful |
+| Complex Business Scenarios | Solution 3: Server Forwarding | Flexible and controllable, powerful features |

 | Production Environment | Solution 4: Independent Deployment | Fully autonomous, best performance |

-Q: Can I develop on local localhost?
+Q: Can I develop on localhost?

 Q: Must I deploy independently for production?